 Nearby, the Gutenberg Museum – where you can learn all about the invention of printing – is housed in another beautiful building, Zum Römischer Kaiser.
 And right outside is a lovely garden with sculptures of printing letters.

-The most picturesque section of the Mainz Altstadt is Kirschgarten, a small area where the streets are lined with half-timbered houses.
+The most picturesque section of the Mainz Altstadt is the Kirschgarten, a small area where the streets are lined with half-timbered houses.
+We actually only stumbled into this area on our last day in Mainz and wish we had found it sooner.
+It’s so picturesque.

 There are a lot of lovely places outside the main Altstadt that are worth exploring.
 We would definitely recommend a walk along the Rhine.
 Though the Electoral Palace, which sits right on the water, is best viewed from a Rhine River cruise (more on that below!).